-Below are lists of the trained providers who can assist you as a member of the Healthy Hoof Programme, organised by region.
+Trained providers who can assist you as a member of the Healthy Hoof Programme.

 Lameness is caused by many factors which differ between individual cows and farms.
 Reducing the number of lame cows on your farm therefore requires a long-term, planned approach that is supported by the whole farm team.